Kim HarrisonArt therapy psychotherapist

-I am a nature-based art therapist, drawing on a diverse range of trainings and approaches.
-My sessions are a blend of art therapy, eco-therapy and mindfulness.
-I offer one-off nature connection for wellbeing sessions, as well as longer-term individual, family, and group therapy.
+I am an art therapist and nature-based mindfulness guide, drawing on a diverse range of trainings and approaches.
+My sessions can be a blend of art therapy, eco-therapy and mindfulness or one of these alone.
+I also periodically offer one-off wellbeing group sessions, as well as longer-term individual therapy.

 If you suffer from anxiety, stress, burnout, depression, family problems or work-related issues, having a safe non-judgemental space to explore challenges, memories or traumas can help you to heal and move forward.
 We can start wherever you are, you set the pace.